-The numbers have been crunched, and in 2013 the live release rate for the entire city of San Francisco increased from 87 percent to 91 percent!
-No other major city has ever saved more than 90 percent of its homeless animals, and it's a goal that San Francisco has been working toward for many years.
-As one of the most progressively humane cities in the world, we're once again paving the way for other areas to achieve similar lifesaving results.
+The numbers have been crunched, and in 2015 the live release rate for the entire city of San Francisco reached 93 percent!
+That's the highest for any major American city!
+2015 saw a decrease in citywide intake of both cats and dogs.
+As one of the most progressively humane cities in the world, we continue to pave the way for other areas to achieve similar lifesaving results.

 We receive no government funding, so it’s thanks to you that we can make an extraordinary difference in the lives of animals in San Francisco and beyond.